 Before You Begin

 Make sure that your two new Fireboxes are the same model.
 The model must support FireCluster.
-For a list of models that support FireCluster, see Supported Models for FireCluster.
+For a list of models that support FireCluster, go to Supported Models for FireCluster.

 Before you can migrate your FireCluster configuration to new hardware, you must get the feature keys for your new Fireboxes and upgrade the Firebox OS, if necessary.